Why does the sales profession get a bad rap? What’s the number one reason many people don’t want to be approached by a seller?

 Is it that we think they’re too pushy?
 Is it that we don’t want to be confronted with a choice or have to reject someone?
 Is it because we think they’re only out to close a deal?
 Yes, to all, maybe.

-I’d say, mostly, it’s because of prior experiences where the end result of our decision left us feeling mislead by the capabilities OR we regret that we put our faith in someone that clearly didn’t have OUR best interest in mind.
-Those experiences have contributed to the collective DISTRUST of sales people.
+I’d say, mostly, it’s because of prior experiences where the end result of our decision left us feeling misled by the capabilities OR we regret that we put our faith in someone that clearly didn’t have OUR best interest in mind.
+Those experiences have contributed to the collective DISTRUST of salespeople.